All Episodes

 None.

-No grant, no equations.
+No graphs, no equations.

-Uh frankly, when I first started to write it, I didn't believe a book like that could be written in economics.
+Frankly, when I first started to write it, I didn't believe a book like that could be written in economics.

-And eventually I realized I had enough for a book and I wrote it.
+And eventually I realized I had enough for a book, and I wrote it.

 Absolutely.

-And and excellent uh books, both of them.
+And excellent books, both of them.

-You know, there was a time when a man who slipped the floor in a factory went home every night with a sense of pride because he was considered to be a good provider for his family.
+You know, there was a time when a man who swept the floor in a factory went home every night with a sense of pride because he was considered to be a good provider for his family.

-Yeah right yeah and and the values I I know you and I are roughly the same age I say roughly because I I have you by a few years.
+I say roughly because I have you by a few years.

-Well well I I thought I had you by a few No I'm going the other direction.
+I thought I had you by a few years.

 Yes.

-Oh no question about it.
+Oh, no question about it.

 Yes.

-And and I listen that that's just amazing that is just plain dishonesty and immoral.
+That is just plain dishonesty and immoral.

-Yes but but but again this is one of the one of the many erosions of values uh as the thing is from the deliberate dismantling uh of the values and institutions conducted by the current administration but the erosions had to take place first to set the stage for the time when politicians can deliberately start dismantling.
+Yes, but again, this is one of the many erosions of values as distinguished from the deliberate dismantling of the values and institutions conducted by the current administration.

-Today it's gonna be up to the po up to the taxpayers to make sure you can get the champagne that's right we we're learning to live at the expense of other people someone once said that uh democracy can last only until the point is reached where fifty one percent of the people believe that they can live off the other forty nine percent.
+Yeah, someone once said that democracy can last only until the point is reached where 51% of the people believe that they can live off the other 49%.

-Oh, that's a really bad situation to create.
+That's a really bad situation to create.

 I mean, when I heard about government waste, I think they're down there wasting my $2.50.